 Summary Compensation Table

-Our named executive officers for the year ended December 31, 2019 are Dr. Daniel Vitt, our Chief Executive Officer and President; Dr. Manfred Gröppel, our Chief Operating Officer; Dr. Andreas Muehler, our Chief Medical Officer; Russel J. Cox, our former Chief Executive Officer; and Dr. Duane D. Nash in his capacity as our former Chief Executive Officer.
+Our named executive officers for the year ended December 31, 2020 are Dr. Daniel Vitt, our Chief Executive Officer and President; Dr. Andreas Muehler, our Chief Medical Officer; and Glenn Whaley, our Principal Financial and Accounting Officer.